Sergiobrun/Selenium-Python-Test-InvOn/README.md

 # Selenium-Python-Test-InvOn
-This is a project I created in a Selenium Web Driver course to implement Page Object framework automation using Selenium webdriver with Python.
+This is a project I created in a Selenium Web Driver course to implement Page Object desing pattern with Python.
 The website used is InvertirOnline, a stock trade company in Argetina.
 In the project the test cases are:
 - create an account